How to Spot a Declining Tree Before it's Overdue

 FAQs

-How can I tell when a tree has died?
+What can I do to tell whether a tree is dead?

-What are the warning signs of a dying tree?
+What are the symptoms of a diseased tree?

-Common signs of illness in trees are yellowing leaves, wilted branches, and mushroom growth at the at the base of the tree.
+Common signs of disease in trees are yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.

-Is it safe to remove a tree yourself?
+Is it safe to take down an entire tree on your own?

-Tree removal is a complex and potentially dangerous task.
-It’s best to leave it to experts who can ensure the safety of you and your family members.
+Tree removal is a difficult and potentially dangerous task.
+It’s best to leave it to experts who can ensure the safety of yourself and others.

 Conclusion